KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Experiment

 \subsection{Ranking Task Performance}

-In the ranking task, we use data from the last day of the KuaiSearch-Lite ranking dataset as the test set, and the remaining data as the training set.
-We employ two standard metrics for click-through rate (CTR) prediction: Logloss, which quantifies the calibration accuracy of predicted probabilities, and ROC-AUC, which measures the model's ability to discriminate between positive and negative samples.
-For benchmarking, we select five representative CTR prediction models: DNN \cite{dnn}, Wide \& Deep \cite{widedeep}, DCN \cite{dcn1}, DCN-v2 \cite{dcn2}, and DIN \cite{din}.
-These baseline models cover a variety of architectural paradigms, including multilayer perceptron-based models, explicit feature-crossing networks, and attention-based user behavior modeling methods.
-To ensure a fair comparison, all models are trained with the same feature set, including user demographics (gender, age), interaction history (the most recent 20 clicked items and their categories), target item and its category, and query and item title embeddings derived from a pre-trained BERT encoder \cite{bert}.
+In the ranking task, we use data from the last day of the KuaiSearch-Lite ranking dataset as the test set, while all preceding data are used for training.
+This chronological split reflects practical deployment scenarios, in which models are trained on historical interactions and evaluated on future user behavior.
+We evaluate model performance using ROC-AUC, which measures the ability to distinguish clicked items from non-clicked ones.
+We consider eight representative CTR prediction models: DNN \cite{dnn}, Wide \& Deep \cite{widedeep}, DCN \cite{dcn1}, DCN-v2 \cite{dcn2}, DIN \cite{din}, GDCN \cite{gdcn}, WuKong \cite{wukong}, and FinalMLP \cite{finalmlp}.
+These baselines cover diverse architectural paradigms, including multilayer perceptron-based models, explicit feature-crossing networks, attention-based user behavior modeling, and methods designed to capture high-order feature interactions.
+To ensure a fair comparison, all models use the same feature set, including user demographics such as gender and age, the 20 most recent clicked items and their categories, the target item and its category, and query and item-title embeddings extracted using a pretrained BGE-small-zh-v1.5 encoder \cite{bge}.
+The data split and preprocessing procedures are kept consistent across all baselines.
+Further implementation details are provided in Appendix~\ref{app:details}.